amin45666/s2s-amin/README.md

-# KUDO STS - APPLICATION
+# KUDO STS - API AND APP

-This is the S2S APP for speech-to-speech translation.
+This is the S2S API and APP for speech-to-speech translation.

+The API provide a progammatical way to access the S2S service.
+The APP also integrates FE, audio capturing, etc. and aims at R&D testing and demos.

-This APP contains two main parts:
+This API contains three nodes:

+- /parse: to continuously send transcription in Json and receive translated short sentences to convert to speech
+- /startSession: to initialize a session with a unique ID
-- everything is eeded to run the POC, i.e. front-end, session generation, etc.
+- /stopSession: to flush the session
-- the ORCHESTRATOR as described in the S2S documentation.

-The FE is made of two main parts:
+The APP has three views:

-- Sender: uses AZURE ASR to transcribe the audio input (mic or other input audio), then it sends the transcription stream to the S2S-API (former called Segmenter) and displays the results in the UI and to connected receivers.
-Websockets are provided.
+- Sender/Consolle: uses AZURE ASR to transcribe the audio input (mic or other input audio), then it processes the stream in realtime and sends the results to the Receiver via websockets.
+Sender is a simplified view.
+Consolle has R&D settings exposed.
 - Receiver: it receives the translation from the the S2S-App backend, requests text-to-speech from Azure

 # Local installation